 For all manual intrauterine procedures, add:

 – Antibiotic prophylaxis before the procedure:

-cefazolin or ampicillin slow IV1 : 2 g as a single dose
+cefazolin or ampicillin slow IV1 : 2 g single dose

-– A uterotonic agent (right after the procedure) to improve uterine retraction:
+– A uterotonic agent (right after the procedure) to improve uterine contraction:

-oxytocin IM or slow IV: 5 to 10 IU as a single dose (or, if unavailable, methylergometrine IM: 0.2 mg)
+oxytocin IM or slow IV: 5 to 10 IU single dose

 |1||For patients with a history of immediate hypersensitivity reaction to penicillin (urticaria, respiratory problems or oedema): clindamycin IV 900 mg single dose + gentamicin IV 5 mg/kg single dose.|